inovex/trovilo/README.md

 # trovilo

-Trovilo collects and prepares files from Kubernetes ConfigMaps for Prometheus & friends
+Trovilo collects and prepares files from Kubernetes ConfigMaps for Prometheus & friends.

 ## Getting Started